-How to Not Lose Money When Selling a Home
+How Not to Lose Money When Selling Your Home

 A seller asked me to visit her home late one evening after she got home from work.
 She asked if I would list her home as a short sale.
 I sensed her trepidation, which was understandable, but her reasoning confused me.
 I asked why she thought she had to do a short sale.
 "Because I don't have any equity," she answered.
 But she did.
 She had plenty of equity, and we sold it as a regular sale.

 This incident tells me that many sellers don't know how much their home is worth or even how much they owe.
 If they don't know these two fundamental facts, they might not know how to save money when selling.
 There are many ways to not lose money when selling a home.

 I can't stress enough how important it is to hire the right listing agent to help you squeeze every dime possible out of selling that home.
 Sometimes sellers want to hire agents who charge lower commissions to save money, and that's often the wrong approach.
 Say the difference between two agents is one percent of the sales price.
 If an experienced agent who offers you more marketing and better service charges one percent more than a competitor but brings you 10 percent more in profit, you're further ahead.

 You might even lose money if you hire a cheaper agent who offers you less.